saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

   u'systemId': u'47:3c:b8:44:11:29'}]
 ```

 Good stuff.
-Working out how to automate some tasks currently done from the CLI is pretty easy.
+Working out how to automate tasks currently done from the CLI is pretty easy.

 <br>